 Keep in mind, rental car collision coverage is just that – collision coverage.
 It doesn’t cover loss or damage to any personal property inside the car at the time of any incident.
 It also doesn’t cover things like damage to another vehicle or medical care for any individuals who may be hurt in an accident involving the rental car.
 However, your travel medical coverage may help reimburse for any emergency medical care for people included on the travel insurance plan.

-For example, it would not be valid if you were intoxicated in any way at the time of an accident.
-It also does not apply if you are engaged in any illegal activity that damages the vehicle.
+Some situations may void any coverage.
+For example, it would not be valid if you were intoxicated at the time of an accident.
+It also doesn’t apply if you are engaged in any illegal activity that damages the vehicle.

 Rental car collision coverage can’t be purchased for some types of vehicles, such as RVs and motorcycles.
 To avoid any potential claims issues, check the terms of the plan prior to purchasing if you’ll be renting a unique type of vehicle.